skulpt/skulpt/CONTRIBUTING.md

 * Create a feature branch using this command `git checkout -b feature_branch_name`
 * Once you have added a new feature make sure you develop some test cases and add them to the test bank.
 Even better would be to write the failing test first.
   You can add a test by copying the unit-test template file `./test/unit_tmpl.py` to `./test/unit` and give it a descriptive name.
 Make sure the functions in your test class start with `test`.
+[Here](https://docs.python.org/2/library/unittest.html) is some documentation on the unittest module (not everything is implemented in skulpt).
 * Before submitting a pull request please make sure you run ``./skulpt test`` and ``./skulpt dist`` this checks that there are no regressions.
   We have an automatic system to do regression testing, but if your pull request fails it is certain that it will not be accepted.
 * Now you can push this branch to your fork on github (you can do this earlier too) with this command `git push -u origin feature_branch_name`.
 And create a Pull Request on github.